Your super isn’t automatically included in your will, unless you've given certain instructions to your super fund first.

 - Check your super fund offers beneficiary arrangements that suit your circumstances

-- Check those who you’re nominating are eligible
+- Check that the people you’re nominating are eligible beneficiaries

-- Complete and sign a nomination of beneficiary(s) form and send the form to your fund
+- Complete and sign a nomination of beneficiary(s) form and send it to your fund

-- If your nominations are lapsing, make sure you review and renew them before they expire.
+- Whether your nominations are lapsing or binding, make sure you review them regularly.

 When you’re considering who you’re going to leave your super to, it’s important to think about the people who matter most and how tax implications may affect the amount they could receive.

-The tax treatment of super can be complex so if you need assistance, speak to your financial adviser.
-And, if you don’t have one but would like some advice on the matter, contact AMP on 131 267, or use our find an adviser search function.
+The tax treatment of super can be complex so if you need assistance, speak to a financial adviser.